ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 ### Startups

 Many startups are using Ionic to build their apps and reach the growing hybrid developer community.
-[Keychain Logistics](https://keychainlogistics.com/) was one of our earliest fans, switching from native iOS and Android apps to a single Ionic app for both platforms.
+[Mehul](https://www.linkedin.com/in/itsmayho) and [Patrick](https://github.com/gdi2290) from [Keychain Logistics](https://keychainlogistics.com/) were our earliest fans, switching from native iOS and Android apps to a single Ionic app for both platforms.
 [Sworkit](http://sworkit.com/) is a top health and fitness app with millions of users that has been able to rapidly iterate with Ionic.
 [Mallzee](https://mallzee.com/), a top shopping app, started in the UK and recently launched in the U.S. [HabitRPG](http://habitrpg.com/) is an incredibly popular game built with Ionic that makes building healthy habits fun.

 [Appresser](http://apppresser.com/) generates Ionic apps from WordPress sites.
 [Femtoduino](http://www.femtoduino.com/) is creating tiny Arduino clones with companion apps built on Ionic.